googleforgames/open-match/README.md

 1. Frontend API
 1. Backend API
-1. Matchmaker Function Orchestrator (MMFOrc)
+1. Matchmaker Function Orchestrator (MMFOrc) (may be deprecated in future versions)

+It includes these **optional** (but recommended) components:
 1. Matchmaking Logic (MMLogic) API

 It also explicitly depends on these two **customizable** components.

 1. Matchmaking "Function" (MMF)
-1. Evaluator (may be deprecated in future versions)
+1. Evaluator (may be optional in future versions)

-While **core** components are fully open source and *can* be modified, they are designed to support the majority of matchmaking scenarios *without need to change the source code*.
-The Open Match repository ships with simple **customizable** example MMF and Evaluator processes, but it is expected that most users will want full control over the logic in these, so they have been designed to be as easy to modify or replace as possible.
+While **core** components are fully open source and _can_ be modified, they are designed to support the majority of matchmaking scenarios *without need to change the source code*.
+The Open Match repository ships with simple **customizable** MMF and Evaluator examples, but it is expected that most users will want full control over the logic in these, so they have been designed to be as easy to modify or replace as possible.

 ### Frontend API